behzad17/podcast-experts-backend/README.md

 Accessible only to superusers via:

 Allows staff users to manage all models:
-Users, Podcasts, Experts, Comments, Likes, Messages, Categories, Bookmarks.
+Users, Podcasts, Experts, Comments, Likes, Messages, Categories.

 These endpoints support the frontend’s full interactivity and directly fulfil LO3.7 (CRUD) and LO3.10 (API testing and verification).